 Coastal Adaptation Plan for the Town of Groton, Connecticut

-The Long Island Sound Study (LISS) received a Partner Start-up Grant from the U.S. Environmental Protection Agency’s Climate Ready Estuaries Program to develop an adaptation plan for the Town of Groton, Connecticut.
-With support from ICLEI and the Connecticut Department of Environmental Protection (DEP), LISS hosted a series of workshops to educate government officials on climate change, identify local vulnerabilities, and develop adaptation strategies.
+The Long Island Sound Study (LISS) received a Partner Start-up Grant from the U.S. Environmental Protection Agency’s Climate Ready Estuaries Program to develop a climate change preparedness plan for the Town of Groton, Connecticut.
+With support from ICLEI and the Connecticut Department of Energy and Environmental Protection (DEEP), LISS hosted a series of workshops to educate government officials on climate change, identify local vulnerabilities, and develop adaptation strategies.
 A final report was released in 2011; since then, the Town of Groton has continued to engage in climate change planning, including incorporating adaptation recommendations into their 2020 Open Space Conservation Plan as well as their 2014 Municipal Coastal Program Update.

-LISS, in cooperation with ICLEI, the Connecticut DEP, and the Town of Groton, and with support from the EPA’s Climate Ready Estuaries Program, is developing a climate adaptation plan for Groton, Connecticut.
+LISS, in cooperation with ICLEI, the Connecticut DEEP, and the Town of Groton, and with support from the EPA’s Climate Ready Estuaries Program, developed a climate change preparedness plan for Groton, Connecticut.
 A three-part series of workshops was held to engage representatives from federal, state, and municipal governments in adaptation planning for the town.
 The aim of the project was to bring these stakeholders together to evaluate and advance understanding of Groton’s vulnerability to climate change and to collaboratively develop adaptation strategies to increase the Town’s resilience.
 Groton was selected as the focus for the project because the town had already taken steps toward advancing climate mitigation and adaptation; it offered a unique mix of federal, state, and municipal coastal climate change issues; and lessons learned would provide valuable guidance to and be replicable by other municipalities in the region.

-LISS proposed to and was funded by the Climate Ready Estuaries Program in 2009 to examine the division of responsibilities and roles between the federal, state, local, and private sectors in an adaptation plan from the perspective of Groton.
+LISS proposed to and was funded by the Climate Ready Estuaries Program in 2009 to examine the division of responsibilities and roles between the federal, state, local, and private sectors in a climate preparedness plan from the perspective of Groton.
 The grant supported three workshops to train and educate government officials at all levels on their roles in climate change adaptation.
-The first workshop was held in January 2010 and included eight presentations on projected climate change impacts to the Connecticut coast, coastal hazards, and adaptation responses at local and state levels.
-In addition to the workshops, the grant will support four working groups – Infrastructure, Natural Resources and Ecological Habitats, Agriculture, and Health.
+The workshops focused on:

 Outcomes and Conclusions

-Gregg, R. M. (2010).
+Gregg, R. M. (2020).
 Coastal Adaptation Plan for the Town of Groton, Connecticut [Case study on a project of the Long Island Sound Study and the Connecticut Department of Environmental Protection].
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/coastal-adaptation-plan-town-groton-co...
-(Last updated January 2011)
+(Last updated June 2020)